-Batch messages can be sent immediately, scheduled for a future date and throttled according to audience size or maximum number of batches.
+Batch messages can be sent immediately, scheduled for a future date, and throttled according to audience size or maximum number of batches.
 You can use these options to make sure you reach the right contacts at the right time.

-If you would like to schedule a batch message to be sent on a future date, click the Edit button under Schedule and choose Schedule for future date.
+1. If you would like to schedule a batch message to be sent on a future date, click the Edit button in the Schedule Sending pane and choose Schedule for future date.

-If all required content is provided, the Schedule Message button will become available on the left side of your message creation page.
+3. If all required content is provided, the Schedule Message button will become available on the left side of your message creation page.

 Scheduled messages can be located by navigating to Messages > Scheduled.
-Hover over the arrow next to the scheduled message name to reveal available options including Edit, Copy as Draft, and Remove.
+Hover over the arrow next to the scheduled message name to reveal available options including Edit, Copy as Draft, Remove, and Unschedule.

 When attempting to edit a scheduled message, you will be notified that the message status will change from scheduled to draft.
 Click Yes, Continue Editing to proceed.
 Your message can now be edited and rescheduled.

-When scheduling a message for a future date, you are able to set the scheduled send time according to contact's time zone.
-Before this option becomes available, you will first need to designate a contact attribute as the contact's primary time zone.
+When scheduling a message for a future date, you can set the scheduled send time according to a contact's time zone.
+In order for this option to become available, you need to designate a contact attribute as the contact's primary time zone.

-When scheduling a message, choose Contact's time zone in the menu under Schedule time.
+When scheduling your message, choose Contact's time zone in the Schedule time menu.

-Message sending can be throttled to govern your sending volumes over time for any given batch message.
+Message sending can be throttled to control your sending volumes over time for any given batch message.
 This is useful if:

-- There is a need to spread out sending volumes because your domain has issues scaling to large volumes of inbound traffic.
+- There's a need to spread out sending volumes because your domain has issues handling large volumes of inbound traffic.

-- You are warming an IP or sending to a list of newly acquired contacts and there is deliverability concern with a particular volume.
+- You are warming an IP or sending to a list of newly acquired contacts and there's a deliverability concern with a particular volume.

 - Your analysis of message open rates suggests that the number of messages per batch should be distributed unevenly.
 For example, front-loading the first batch and gradually tapering the volume.

-To set up message throttling on a batch message:
+Set up message throttling on a batch message

 1. Click Edit in the Schedule Sending pane and select Throttled batch sending.

-- Allowed days - which days of the week you would like the message to send.
+- Allowed days: Days of the week you would like the message to send.

-- Allowed hours - which hours of the day you would like the message to send.
+- Allowed hours: Hours of the day you would like the message to send.

-- Select minutes - the minutes of the hours of each day.
+- Select minutes: Minutes within the hours of each day.
 For example, 10AM and 30 minutes will send at 10:30AM.

-- Start batch sending - the date after which the batch sending intervals will start.
+- Start batch sending: The date when the batch sending intervals will start.

-- Start time - the time after which the batch sending intervals will start.
+- Start time: The time when the batch sending intervals will start.

-In the next article learn about message performance.
+In the next article, you can learn about message performance.